-Note: To use the mirroring feature of the XVM Volume Manager, you must purchase the XFS Volume Plexing software option and obtain and install a FLEXIm license.
+Note: To use the mirroring feature of the XVM Volume Manager, you must purchase and install the appropriate FLEXIm license.

 Figure 5-19 shows the configuration of the original filesystem that has been built and mounted.

 Figure 5-19 Original Online Filesystem